Brensocatib for bronchiectasis

 Brensocatib targets one of the causes of inflammation in bronchiectasis, rather than just treating the symptoms.
 It works by inhibiting dipeptidyl peptidase I (DPP1), an enzyme responsible for activating neutrophil serine proteases, which are powerful proteins released by white blood cells (neutrophils) that can damage lung tissue when overactive.

-By blocking DPP1, brensocatib reduces harmful inflammation and slows the destructive cycle of infection and lung damage that defines bronchiectasis.
+By blocking DPP1, brensocatib aims to reduce harmful inflammation and slows the destructive cycle of infection and lung damage that defines bronchiectasis.

 Bronchiectasis affects over 300,000 people in the UK, particularly older adults and women.
 It leads to symptoms such as: